Israel strikes across Gaza after allowing another small aid convoy into the besieged enclave

-DEIR AL-BALAH, Gaza Strip (AP) — Israeli warplanes struck targets across Gaza early Monday, including in areas where Palestinian civilians have been told to seek refuge, after another small aid shipment was allowed into the besieged Hamas-ruled territory.
+DEIR AL-BALAH, Gaza Strip (AP) — Israeli warplanes struck targets across Gaza on Monday, including in areas where Palestinian civilians have been told to seek refuge, after another small aid shipment was allowed into the besieged Hamas-ruled territory.

+Israel has still not allowed any fuel to enter Gaza, where there has been a power blackout for nearly two weeks.
+Hospitals say they are scrounging for generator fuel in order to keep operating life-saving medical equipment and incubators for premature babies.

 Israel is widely expected to launch a ground offensive in Gaza following Hamas’ brutal Oct.
 7 rampage into southern Israeli communities.
 Tanks and troops have been massed at the Gaza border, and Israel says it has stepped up airstrikes in order to reduce the risk to troops in the next stages.